 Our experts can help people with neuropathy—nerve damage that causes numbness, pain, tingling, and weakness in the hands and feet or other areas of the body—maintain balance and strength.

 Some treatments for acute myeloid leukemia can cause infertility in men and women of childbearing age and early menopause in women.
-Our specialists at NYU Langone’s Fertility Center offer egg freezing or sperm banking prior to cancer treatments.
+Our specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York offer egg freezing or sperm banking prior to cancer treatments.
 For women, NYU Langone gynecologists can address symptoms caused by premature menopause, including hot flashes and bone loss.

 Psychological and Social Support